WesleyBryie/ChumBucket/wiki/config/sidebar.md

 ##[Rules](https://www.reddit.com/r/Piracy/wiki/piracy_rules)
 * 1. Submissions must be related to the discussion of digital piracy.
-* 2. Spam, begging for invites, trading, selling, and blatant self-promotion posts are forbidden.
+* 2. Spam, begging for invites, trading, selling, requesting accounts/invites, and blatant self-promotion posts are forbidden.
 * 3. Do not request for specific pirated content or link to it.
 Do not mention specific media names asking for help in finding them.
 General queries allowed.
 [Read expanded rules.](https://www.reddit.com/r/Piracy/wiki/piracy_rules)
 * 4. Redundant questions that have been previously answered will be removed.
 Search on google: `dl linux iso site:reddit.com/r/piracy`
 * 5. Do not message moderators for help with your issues.
 Either message the mod team if relevant, or make a post on the sub as normal.